Detailed guides to painful problems, treatments & more

 I’m sure that there are people, somewhere out there, who have hurt their nerves with self-massage.
 And I bet most of them were using a massage tool.
 When you use massage tools, it may be easier to apply too much pressure too quickly … before you have that “I’ve made a huge mistake” moment.

-It’s harder to control tools, and hard to tell what’s going on when you’re sensitive fingers and thumbs aren’t involved.
+It’s harder to control tools, and hard to tell what’s going on when your sensitive fingers and thumbs aren’t involved.
 For example: you can easily feel the pulse of an artery when you are massaging with your fingers, but you can’t feel it at all when you use a tool.

 So if you use a tool, use it with extra caution.